HKUDS/AutoST/README.md

 ![Framework](./picture/framework.jpg)
-# Automated Spatial-Temporal Graph Contrastive Learning for Region Representation (AutoST) #
+# Automated Spatio-Temporal Graph Contrastive Learning #
 This is the implementation of Automated Spatio-Temporal Graph Contrastive Learning (AutoST) in the following paper:

 ## Requirements ##